← Back to Projects

 Contactile - Robotic Gripper Accessory

-For the electronics, I designed this PCB in KiCad:
+I designed this 4-layer PCB in KiCad:

 PCB Design

-Figure: The PCB (4 Layer).
+Figure: The PCB

 The power supply consists of eight (high current) AA rechargeable batteries.
 A boost converter was designed to step up the ~12V supply voltage to 24V for the gripper and a buck converter was used to step voltage down to 5V for the digital circuit.